 Every submission must include:

-A PDF file that describes the artifact and how to use it.
+A PDF file that describes the artifact in detail and provides instructions for using it.

 A URL for downloading the artifact.

-The PDF of the most recent version of the accepted paper.
+A PDF file of the most recent version of the accepted paper.

 For artifacts that are tools, one very convenient way for reviewers to learn about your artifact is to include a video showing you using the artifact in a simple scenario, along with verbal comments explaining what is going on.